Lilies (Lilium), giant lilies (Cardiocrinum) and fritillaries (Fritillaria) can be defoliated by lily beetle.

 What is red lily beetle?

 Lily beetle is a leaf beetle (family Chrysomelidae) with about 250 species found in Britain.
-They all feed on plants, most are do not have a noticeable effect on garden plants, many are colourful and many species are local or rare.
+They all feed on plants, most are do not have a noticeable effect on garden plants, range in size from hsize from 1 mm to 18 mm, many are colourful and many species are local or rare. t.
+More information on British leaf beetles can be found from UK Beetles.

 Seen the lily beetle?
 We would like to know.